blua-blue/blua-blue/readme.md

 5. Run `neoan3 migrate models up`

 ### Credentials
-Credentials are expected to be in a folder "credentials" as a sibling to the web-root.
+Credentials are expected to be in a folder "credentials" outside the web-root.
 Please make changes to the neoan frame (frame/neoan/Neoan.php) in order to provide credentials for:

 _neoan3-apps/db_ https://github.com/sroehrl/neoan3-db